2025 – 2026 Theater for Youth Season

 Children under the age of 9 are not allowed in the theater.

-Mar.
-3 at 7:30pm: Join us for a free, first read-thru of Memoriam at our Rice Village location, 2540 Times Blvd.
+Tuesday, June 17 at 6:45pm: Join us for a free, first read-thru of The 39 Steps at our Rice Village location, 2540 Times Blvd.
 You get to be a fly on the wall for the very first rehearsal, hearing the cast read the play aloud for the first time together.
 Connect with the production from it’s very beginning and then see the arc of the process when you come back to see the full show.
+RSVP here.

-Pride Night: Apr.
-17 at 6:00pm Join us for our pre-show Happy Hour & the SingOUT Cabaret starting at 6:30pm!
-Special thanks to media sponsor OutSmart Magazine and event sponsor “The Gowrie Conspiracy.”
+Pride Night: July 31 Starting at 6:15pm, join us for our pre-show Happy Hour & the SingOUT Cabaret Special thanks to media sponsor OutSmart Magazine and event sponsor “The Gowrie Conspiracy.”

 Free Beer Fridays, sponsored by Saint Arnold’s!
 Have a beer on us after the show!